pombredanne/centidb/docs/intro.rst

 Introduction
 ############

-While it is possible to construct all objects from the API reference manually, a few helpers exist to simplify access to common objects.
-First we make use of :py:func:`centidb.open`, which simply wraps the process of constructing an engine and attaching it to a :py:class:`Store <centidb.Store>`.
+While it is possible to construct all objects from the :ref:`api-reference` manually, some helpers exist to simplify common usage.
+First we make use of :py:func:`centidb.open`, which wraps the process of constructing an engine and attaching it to a :py:class:`Store <centidb.Store>`.

 Since the library depends on an external engine, an initial consideration might be which to use.
 For now, let's forgo the nasty research and settle on the